Loyola University Maryland

 This program is a collaboration between Loyola’s School of Education and Loyola’s Division of Natural and Applied Sciences.
 The Loyola University Maryland Culturally Responsive Equitable STEM Teaching (CREST) program seeks STEM degree holders interested in becoming secondary (7-12) teachers.
 Through scholarship funding in Loyola’s Master of Arts in Teaching (MAT) program and targeted early-career supports, CREST aims to increase the number of diverse, highly qualified secondary STEM teachers in high-need schools.
 Current eligible STEM majors include Biology, Biochemistry, Chemistry, Earth/Space Science, Physics, and Mathematics & Statistics.

-The CREST program supports tuition, books, fees, and licensure exams for full-time one-year MAT students by awarding funds ranging from approximately $18,000 to $22,000.
-In addition to meeting the requirements of the program, funded CREST Scholars must commit to teach in a high-need school for at least two years after graduation for each year of funding.
+The CREST program supports tuition, books, fees, and licensure exams for full-time MAT students by awarding funds ranging from approximately $18,000 to $22,000.
+In addition to meeting the requirements of the program, funded CREST Scholars must commit to teach their STEM discipline in a high-need school for at least two years after graduation for each academic year of funding.

 Prospective students: